There are lots of reasons why you might need reception invitation wording after a private wedding.

 Please join us…

 I hope this gets the creative juices flowing for you.
-If you want expert guidance on wording something like this, I do this for each of my couples, both with my semi-custom collection and custom designs.
+If you want expert guidance on wording something like this, I do a complete wording draft for all of my couples, as part of their wedding invitations service.
 Don’t feel stuck – get help from a professional!